-10 See section 42 of this regulation (Ballot security) for other requirements for ballot papers.
+See section 42 of this regulation (Ballot security) for other requirements for ballot papers.

-- (f) state that the voter must fill in and sign the voting declaration or the vote will not be counted; and - (g) state that the voter must return the ballot paper to the manager so it is received on or before the finish day of the ballot. - (2) The order of names on the ballot paper must be decided by lot. - (3) If 2 or more candidates have the same surname and first names, the candidates must be distinguished in an appropriate way.
+- (2) The order of names on the ballot paper must be decided by lot. - (3) If 2 or more candidates have the same surname and first names, the candidates must be distinguished in an appropriate way.